 Passionate about strengthening the communities in which the teams operate, Josh, in connection with the Sixers Youth Foundation and Devils Youth Foundation, supports Newark, Camden and Philadelphia by partnering with local hospitals, youth centers, schools and food distribution centers for civic growth and relief.

-Aligned with the team’s philanthropic giving, Josh and his wife, Marjorie, created Harris Philanthropies in 2014, which strives to strengthen communities and develop leaders through equitable and inclusive investing in sports, enhanced wellness and education.
+Aligned with the team’s philanthropic giving, Josh and his wife, Marjorie, founded Harris Philanthropies in 2014, to advocate for youth and community development through equitable and inclusive investing in sports, enhanced wellness and education.
 Across their charitable platform, they have become one of the largest supporters of after-school sports programs, helping 15,000 youth annually within Philadelphia, New Jersey and New York while helping approximately 100,000 youth annually across the country.

 Josh serves on the Boards of Mount Sinai Medical Center, Harvard Business School, The Wharton School at the University of Pennsylvania, the NBA and the NHL.
 He holds an MBA from Harvard, where he was named a Baker Loeb Scholar and graduated summa cum laude from The Wharton School with a B.S. in Economics.

 Josh and Marjorie have been married for 25 years and live in Miami with their five children.
 A former college wrestler, Josh remains an active athlete, competing in numerous marathons and triathlons.